 A number of trails follow former train tracks and are ideal for snowmobile rides in the winter and bike rides in the summer.

-Since 1992, the National Trail Association of Canada has been overseeing the construction of the various sections of the Trans Canada Trail and supervising the actions of thousands of volunteers across the country.
-This is one of the biggest volunteer projects ever undertaken in Canada.
+An agency, the National Trail Association of Canada, coordinated its construction for 25 years and supervised the actions of thousands of volunteers across the country.
+It led one of the largest volunteer-based projects ever undertaken in Canada.

-Each metre of the trail costs about $35.
+Each metre of the trail cost about $35.

 The Trans Canada Trail is used by people seeking to explore Canada’s many diverse landscapes.
 It connects the country’s three oceans: the Atlantic, the Pacific and the Arctic.